RekerLab/NanoAnalysis/README.md

 conda install -c conda-forge shap conda install tqdm
 ```
-Alternatively, users could implement the analysis on cloud-based platforms with pre-configured Python environment, e.g. Googld Colab, required packages can be directly installed using
+Alternatively, users could implement the analysis on cloud-based platforms with pre-configured Python environment, e.g. Google Colab, and required packages can be installed using

 ```
 !pip install xgboost